 Reversal of organs is a rare condition that very few doctors and scientists understand.
 The good news is that many people born with it lead active lives.
 However, someone whose organs are reversed may also suffer from other complications.

-For more information about reversal of organs and other related topics, please see the links on the next page.
+For more information about reversal of organs and other related topics, please see the links below.